Maxine Albro: Works

-Maxine Albro painted the The Four Sybils on the walls of the central courtyard of the Ebell Women's Club in the 1930's.
+Maxine Albro painted The Four Sybils on the walls of the central courtyard of the Ebell Women's Club in the 1930's.
 The "Portly Roman Sybils" offended some of the organization's members and the frescoes were painted over in 1935.
 That year, several prominent art critics, including the young Arthur Millier, rose to her defense.

 "Personally I think they are beautiful decorations which deserve to live and which will be missed," Miller wrote.

 The San Francisco News of May 25, 1935, printed the following:

 Speaking of murals, Maxine Albro moved right up in line with Diego Rivera, David Siqueiros, and Clifford Wight last month, when the Ebell Club of Los Angeles, after two years of internal squabbling, finally destroyed frescoes of the four Sybils which Miss Albro had painted in the loggia of its more or less Italian Club House.

 In early 2025, portions of the frescoes were uncovered.